tonynguyen1799/carpark/README.md

 # Car Park API

-This API is used to get nearest car parks which has available slots.
+This API is used to get nearest car parks which have available slots.

 The project is based on Java 11, Spring Boot 2.7.2 and MySQL 8.